⚛️Detailed Guide On "State" In React⚛️

 Using State in a Component🍁

-, the state now can be used both in class & functional components.
+In the earlier days, state could only be used in class components, but after the introduction of React Hooks, the state now can be used both in class & functional components.😀

-. now can be used both in class & functional components
+We will only cover here the classic usage of state with class components. now can be used both in class & functional components.

-We will only cover here the classic usage of state with class components
+We will only cover here the classic usage of state with class components.

 State in React js class component💫

-Here we will see how to use state in React js class component
+Here we will see how to use state in React js class component.

-, to get the actual count value we need to create a state object
+In this example, we will create a counter component, to get the actual count value we need to create a state object we will use the Constructor.

 A constructor is nothing but a method that is used to initialize an object state in class😯.